CC ResearchBack to OCC Research

 They almost never were.

-This is not just a transparency problem.
-It is a compliance problem.
-And it affects every taxpayer and student in Jersey City.
+The documentation gap is both a transparency problem and a compliance problem.
+It affects every taxpayer and student in Jersey City.

 Who I Am

 OCC Research builds governance infrastructure for institutions that matter.
-The Governance Memory System (GMS) treats governance as a solvable engineering problem — I believe that when decisions are documented, tracked, and made accessible, better outcomes follow.
+The Governance Memory System (GMS) treats governance as a solvable engineering problem.
+When decisions are documented, tracked, and made accessible, better outcomes follow.

 This investigation applies GMS methodology to a question any Jersey City resident should be able to answer: When the Board of Education votes to spend your money, can you see the actual contract?